joris-calvat/react-dual-range-slider/README.md

 The react dual range slider is a UI input designed to set a range of values.

 You can set the limits and the values by default.
+Lock a value to get a simple slider, or both to draw the range without any slider.
 The reverse mode permits to switch the order of limit values on left/right.
 An onChange event is triggered when the user stops to slide.
 Pass a function to format yourself the output, easy to round the values.
 It is possible to set a personalized range color.

 ## Demo & Examples